elehcimd/pynb/README.md

 * **index**: Cell position

 Cache hits speed up significantly the notebook execution.
-Cache misses cause the invalidation of the cache.
+Cache misses result in the invalidation of the cache.
 The cache is maintained in temporary files.
 To clean the cache, remove the files manually with `rm /tmp/nbpymd-cache-*`.

 ### Using the library interface